GOODFEEL System Requirements

 of RAM, although all software listed will perform on systems with less than

-128 megabytes of RAM.
+that amount of RAM.
 Lime also can run on a Macintosh.
 Some customers prepare

 and transcribe them using GOODFEEL® on a Windows machine.